-If someone has a crash in their libido as a result of Finasteride, it is the result of their systemic androgen load going down.
+If someone has a crash in their libido as a result of Finasteride, it is most often the result of their systemic androgen load going down.

 Not their testosterone levels going down.

-Finasteride does not inherently decrease sex drive or lower libido; it's the inhibition of DHT, which largely influences the sex drive if there are not high enough testosterone levels present in the body to fill the void of those physiological mechanisms.
+Finasteride does not inherently decrease sex drive or lower libido; it is the inhibition of DHT and concurrent elevation of aromatization, which largely influences erectile function if there isn't enough free testosterone present in the body to fill the void of those physiological mechanisms.

-This is why “Post-Finasteride Syndrome” is essentially just the result of a low systemic androgen load [R].
+This is why “Post-Finasteride Syndrome” is more often than not essentially just the result of a low systemic androgen load.

-Even if someone has in range Total Testosterone levels, a significant amount of that may be bound up by sex hormone-binding globulin (SHBG), which would have otherwise been freed up if their endogenous DHT was present to liberate it into usable Free Testosterone.
+Even if someone has in range Total Testosterone levels, a significant amount of that may be bound up by sex hormone-binding globulin (SHBG).

 Another possible scenario is that an individual’s free testosterone levels are simply not high enough to fulfill the androgenic void left by an absence of DHT.